Time for reading: 3 min.

 Pulling Double Sided Tape Liner Away

-To make test fitting easier, peel a small portion of the backing strip away from the tape at both ends of the window visor.
-Place the deflector in the position where it will be mounted, aligning it with any window trim that's present.
-Adjust the position of the deflector until you're satisfied, then gently press on the ends so the peeled adhesive keep the deflector in place (make sure the ends of the backing strips stick out visibly, because you'll need to grab on to them in order to pull the tape all the way off).
+4. Place the deflector in the position where it will be mounted.
+Gently press on the ends so the peeled adhesive keep the deflector in place.
+Make sure the ends of the backing strips stick out visibly, because you'll need to grab on to them in order to pull the tape all the way off.

-When you’re ready, remove all remaining backing tape by pulling on the end strips that were left sticking out during the previous step.
+5. Remove all remaining backing tape by pulling on the end strips that were left sticking out during the previous step.
 As you peel the rest of the backing strip away, apply pressure on that spot as you go.
-When all the backing has been removed, rub your hand back and forth over the deflector in order to continue applying pressure to all areas a little longer.
-Once bonding is complete, test for proper adherence by attempting to wiggle the deflector; it should not flex.
-Follow the manufacturer's guidelines about not washing the vehicle for a period of time after installation.

 Stampede Tape-Onz Sidewind Deflectors In Carbon Fiber And Camo